Structured Data Clear Signing Format

 }

-section describes a set of constraints that must be verified by the structured data and container structure before formatting them using the ERC-7730 file.
-A wallet MUST verify that the structured data and container it is trying to sign matches the constraints of the context
+The context section describes a set of constraints that must be verified by the structured data and container structure before formatting them using the ERC-7730 file.
+A wallet MUST verify that the structured data and container it is trying to sign matches the constraints of the context section.

 The current version of this specification only supports two types of binding context, EVM smart contracts and EIP-712 domains.